 Find out more about the technology behind the PZ3-i by reading our technical bulletins and white papers:

-See how the piezobrush works as part of a real application in this plasma surface treatment Case Study:
+See how the piezobrush works as part of real applications in this plasma surface treatment Case Studies:

 |Increasing the strength of bondlines in 3D printed assemblies threefold

 A significant challenge for Creabis GmbH, a 3D printing service provider, is the 3D printing of large and complex components, as normally 3D printers have maximum component dimensions of ~600mm.
 To make use of the advantages of 3D printing for larger components, they are printed as individual parts and then bonded together.
 Plasma surface treatment greatly enhances the strength of the bonds on these 3D-printed assemblies.

 A leading tool solutions company for surface finishing required a way of safely and effectively marking low surface energy PTFE fabrics using continuous inkjet printing.
 To establish a reliable method of increasing the surface energy, it turned to the piezobrush® PZ3-i.

 |REL1000650500||Relyon Plasma piezobrush PZ3-i – nearfield needle module|

 |01865 842842||[email protected]|